-ALA receives $300,000 federal humanities relief for pandemic-era library programming resources, program support
+ALA receives nearly $300,000 federal humanities relief for pandemic-era library programming resources, program support

 For Immediate Release